Rayckey/ActuatorController_ROS/README.md

 # ActuatorController_ROS
-A standalone ROS package made exclusively for INNFOS actuators
+A standalone ROS package exclusively for INNFOS actuators A ROS wrapper for INNFOS Actuator Controller